 4. Provide the opportunity for make-up work for students who attend Farm Bureau functions.

 5. Provide a school system representative to attend Farm Bureau Agriculture Week Expo and Annual Meeting.

 Farm Bureau will:

-- Conduct a 6th-, 7th– and 8th-grade essay contest and coloring contest for all first-grade students in the County.
+4. Conduct a 6th-, 7th- and 8th-grade bookmark contest and coloring contest for all first-grade students in the County.
 First- and second-place County winners will be presented with a gift card and will be recognized at the Annual Meeting.

-- Continue with the Chamber of Commerce Partners in Education program with Indian Knoll Elementary School (teacher welcome back to school breakfast, goody bags with agriculture resources and school supplies, farm barn, etc.).
+8. Continue with the Chamber of Commerce Partners in Education program with Holly Springs Elementary School STEM Academy (teacher welcome back to school breakfast, goody bags with agriculture resources and school supplies, farm barn, etc.).

 Sponsor for Partners-in-Education School

 Kindergarten Class – Learning about Pumpkins

 Second Grade – Worm Composting and Soil Lessons

 Fourth Grade – Honeybee Presentation and Candle Rolling for Mother’s Day Gifts

 Fifth Grade – Farm Days at School or Three Farms Tours